kubescape/helm-charts/docs/node-agent-autoscaler.md

    - Find the smallest allocatable CPU and memory among nodes in the group
    - Calculate resource requests/limits using configured percentages
    - Clamp values to configured min/max bounds
+   - Render the DaemonSet from the template
-4. **Compare with existing DaemonSets**:
+4. **Sync with cluster state**:
    - Create new DaemonSets for new node groups
-   - Update existing DaemonSets if resources changed
+   - Update existing DaemonSets (Kubernetes handles idempotency - pods only restart if spec actually changed)
    - Delete orphaned DaemonSets for removed node groups

 ## Configuration